← Back to blog

 Best practices

-• Set up uptime alerts: External monitoring catches problems that self-hosted dashboards cannot — because self-hosted monitors fail when the server they monitor fails.
+Set up uptime alerts.
+External monitoring catches problems that self-hosted dashboards can't, because self-hosted monitors fail when the server they monitor fails.

 ClawPulsar is currently in private beta.
 Join the waitlist to get early access to the managed webhook relay, uptime monitoring, and budget alerts for your self-hosted OpenClaw agent.